 - Bookmark capabilities to save questions to return to later.

 TaxAct’s software is $109.95 to download.

 Aplos offers a complete suite of financial management software that can help your nonprofit file your 990 form as well as create budgeting plans.

 Aplos is a great IRS-authorized e-filer for nonprofits who already use Aplos for their other financial management needs.

 This nonprofit tax software offers features such as:

 - Status checks by entering your nonprofit’s EIN into their database.

 - 990 tags that you can use in your accounting books to mark specific transactions for easy 990 reporting.

 Contact Aplos for information about pricing.

-- Top 13 Fundraising Software Solutions for Your Nonprofit.
-Launching a fundraising campaign?
-Read through this list of top fundraising software solutions that can help you reach your goal.
+- Top 18+ Fundraising Software Solutions for Your Nonprofit.
+Fundraising drives your mission.
+Learn about the top fundraising tools that can help you pull in more support.